FOR FINANCIAL YEAR 2016-17

 RECENT DEVELOPMENTS NEW BUSINESS INITIATIVE AND PROSPECTS

-With all the efforts being made by your Company to further strengthen its operationalfinancial and human resources performance I hope that it will continue to grow in futureconsistently and meet the emerging challenges posed by the economic environment and theindustry.
+With all the efforts being made by your Company to further strengthen its operationalfinancial and human resources performance I hope that it will overcome the challenges& emerge triumphant once again in the very near future.

 I take this opportunity to thank the Government of India especially The Ministry ofFinance The Ministry of Corporate Affairs The Reserve Bank of India The Securities& Exchange Board of India and all stakeholders including Banks and FinancialInstitutions for the continued support and guidance provided to your Company.
 YourCompany expresses its gratitude for the professional advice and vision of the Board ofDirectors.
 I place on record my sincere thanks to all our esteemed shareholders clientsand investors for their unstinted support to the Company.
 I also wish to place on recordmy deep appreciation of the dedicated service of all the employees at all levels of yourCompany.

 | ||Sanjeev Kaushik |